openstack/ironic/doc/source/contributor/dev-quickstart.rst

 Running Tempest tests
 =====================

-After `Deploying Ironic with DevStack`_ one might want to run integration tests against the running cloud.
+After :ref:`Deploying Ironic with DevStack <itp>` with the ironic-tempest-plugin enabled, one might want to run integration tests against the running cloud.
 The Tempest project is the project that offers an integration test suite for OpenStack.

 First, navigate to Tempest directory::